caseywhorton/lands-between-RAG/README.md

 - **Pull test data**: Test data is a CSV with test queries and sample responses
 - **Preprocessing**: Clean text (strip markdown, remove boilerplate and stop words)
 - **Embedding Model**: Use the same embedding model to embed test query text
-- **Retrieval**: Semantic search in Pinecone for top-k relevant posts for each test query
+- **Retrieval**: Semantic search in Pinecone for top-5 relevant posts for each test query
 - **Augmentation**: Inject retrieved content into LLM context
 - **Generation**: GPT-3.5/4 produces grounded, accurate responses
 - **Evaluate**: Evaluate responses using NLP metrics, save results to S3